 - 1. Eating and drinking are prohibited except in designated areas. - 2.
 Smoking and smokeless tobacco are prohibited during and one hour prior to clinical/internship rotations. - 3.
-No alcoholic beverages will be consumed during rotations or up to 12 hours prior to rotations.
+No alcoholic beverages will be consumed during rotations or up to 8 hours prior to rotations.
 This time limit may not be adequate, based on the amount of consumption and body type of the individual, and should only be used as a guide.
 Students who feel their involvement in a rotation may be impaired by any substance should refrain from participation.
 Any evidence of alcohol or drug use while on rotations will result in immediate suspension from the rotation site and from the Education Program, and may result in dismissal from the program, pending a full investigation. - 4.
 No student will be allowed to leave his/her rotation site without the consent of the clinical preceptor. - 5.
 Students are not to receive personal telephone calls while on rotation.
 In case of a family emergency, the clinical site operator should be contacted by the student's family and a message will be relayed to the student. - 6.
 The student will be ready to start rotations at the assigned time.
 The student must be at the rotation site at least fifteen (15) minutes early. - 7.
 Upon arrival at the rotation site, the student will introduce himself/herself to the clinical preceptor and clearly indicate their level of training. - 8.
 The student will not argue with their preceptor or with any paid personnel at the clinical site.
 The ultimate responsibility for patient care lies with the staff of the rotation site.
-If a conflict arises between the student and anyone at the rotation site the student will immediately remove himself/herself from the conflict and notify the Resuscitation Group by phone. - 9.
+If a conflict arises between the student and anyone at the rotation site the student will immediately remove himself/herself from the conflict and notify the Program Director by telephone immediately. - 9.
 Students will practice universal precautions during all patient care, and handling of patient care equipment regardless of the situation.
-Any student not complying with this policy will fail that rotation and be required to write a 10 page report on infection control and present it orally before the class.